viant/go-cache-benchmark/README.md

 * Test GC churn caused by application behavior while cache system is running in memory
 * Comparison with naive eviction algorithms
 * Comparisons with other caching libraries

+# Observations

+1. `SCache` is the only cache that does not allocate memory on read.
+This can be checked by using the `-cpuprofile` option and viewing the CPU trace resulting in no pathways that lead to an `alloc` (and subsequently a GC).
+2. `Scache` seems to be generally the fastest performing cache.
+Standard operation seems to occur in 68% of `BigCache` and 45% of `FreeCache`.
+3. `SCache` tends to have the highest miss / lowest hit ratio with the Zipf distribution test.
+The other caches seem to get about 1% miss rate whereas `SCache` seems to get about 5% miss rate.
+This could be problematic if cache misses are dramatically more expensive than cache hits.

 # Sample results